Jackie DeAngelis: Age, Net Worth & Fox Business Career 2026

 Her mother is Elizabeth DeAngelis, who is still living.
 Elizabeth played a direct role in shaping Jackie’s path.
 She pushed Jackie toward financial literacy and an understanding of money from an early age, even though Jackie has said she genuinely disliked finance as a child.
 That early exposure, resisted as it was, clearly laid a foundation for a career that ended up being built entirely around financial markets.

-Jackie also has a brother, though his name has not appeared in any public interviews or social media posts.
+Jackie also has a brother named Louis George DeAngelis, though he has not appeared in any public interviews or social media posts.
 The DeAngelis family background is Italian-American, rooted in the values of education, discipline, and hard work that show up clearly in the way Jackie has built her career.

 Frequently Asked Questions